top of page

 You finish up the tree with minor additions like candy canes and tinsel (making final changes to goals and adapting to unforeseen event as time passes) as desired.
 The last minute tree adjustments (and changes in life priorities due to health, etc.) are then viewed as a finished project.

 I use the tree decorating and what’s happened to me this year as a simile – a comparison to show a similar flow, yet of unrelated events.
-The way the tree is finally done is rarely changed; it’s accepted for a finished product.
-Similarly, I accept the outcome of events of what did, and didn’t, happed as planned in 2019; you can’t change outcomes.
-My Christmas tree turned out pretty much as I’d wanted (and 2019 was pretty good in spite of health issues) so I like what I see in both instances.
+The sequence in which the tree is finally done is rarely changed; it’s accepted as a finished product.
+Similarly, I accept the outcome of events of what did, and didn’t, happed as planned this year; you can’t change outcomes.
+My Christmas tree turned out pretty much as I’d wanted (and the year was pretty good in spite of health issues) so I like what I see in both instances.

-Next year, I’ll cut another tree that I carefully pick for its attractiveness and potential (as will be my fife, social, training and racing goals).
-I have some ideas on how to decorate the 2020 Christmas tree better (and set clearer life style priorities and new athletic challenges) to make next year more rewarding.
+Next year, I’ll cut another tree that I carefully pick for it's attractiveness and potential (as will be my life, social, training and racing goals).
+I have some ideas on how to decorate the this Christmas tree better (and set clearer life style priorities and new athletic challenges) to make next year more rewarding.

-I’m looking forward to 2020 – both next year’s Christmas tree decorating and on how the personal challenges and achievements of the year hopefully unfold.
-How are your preparations for 2020 going ?
+I’m looking forward to next year – both the next year’s Christmas tree decorating and on how the personal challenges and achievements of the year hopefully unfold.
+How are your preparations for the nee year going ?

 bottom of page